WPS/ts-archlint/README.md

 ### concise

-The error output aims to be as clear and concise as possible
+The error output aims to be as clear and concise as possible.

+## What it can't do (yet)

+For now, the imports are only determined via regex match.
+That is simple and very fast but might cause problems or inaccuracies when imports don't look as expected.
+For the projects it was used on so far, this was good enough.

+A slower more accurate parsing mode with actual typescript parsing might be added in the future.

+Only `.ts`-files are supported for now.

+A file is the smallest unit this tool recognizes.
+If you want to check dependencies between individual classes or functions they need to reside in individual files.

 ## Getting Started